-Participation on Clinical Advisory Panels - CIRM has recently instituted a new "Clinical Advisory Panel" (CAP) process that establishes small, dedicated groups of experts to shepard each of our clinical stage projects.
-The mission of each CAP is to afford every CIRM-funded clinical project the greatest chance of success.
-Central to this effort will be the inclusion of at least one patient representative on every panel for every project.
+- Participation on Clinical Advisory Panels - CIRM has recently instituted a new "Clinical Advisory Panel" (CAP) process that will establish small, dedicated groups of experts to shepherd each of our clinical stage projects.
+The mission of each CAP is to afford every CIRM funded clinical trial the greatest chance of success.
+Central to this effort will be the inclusion of at least one patient representative on every panel for every trial. - 3.
+Advocacy for Leveling Development Hurdles - CIRM will identify patient advocacy communities that are highly motivated to affect positive change in regulatory paradigms.
+CIRM intends to engage and educate these communities to enable them to be maximally effective at disseminating and advocating on behalf of CIRM the plan for regulatory reform to the larger patient advocacy community, the public, and other relevant stakeholders.
+As a united team, we intend to advance regulatory reform by working with and inspiring the necessary bodies, including Congress and the FDA, to bring about changes that will accelerate clinical testing and approval of safe and effective stem cell therapies, particularly treatments for patients with rare and unmet medical need.

-to patients with unmet medical needs.
+To accelerate stem cell treatments to patients with unmet medical needs.